 Institutions should have competitive processes that are cost-effective and flexible.
-The procedures should promote open, transparent competition that, for higher value requirements adhere to the EU Public Procurement legislation.
+The procedures should promote open, transparent competition that, for higher value requirements adhere to the Public Procurement legislation.
 At lower values there is an obligation to follow the 'spirit of the legislation'.

 Further, an ability to enter into post-bid-opening negotiations is a valuable component of the competitive process.
-Again, there are legal considerations to be taken into account where the procurement has been completed under the EU procedures and guidance should be sought from the institution's Head of Procurement before embarking on any tender negotiation exercise.
+Again, there are legal considerations to be taken into account where the procurement has been completed under the PCR 2015 procedures and guidance should be sought from the institution's Head of Procurement before embarking on any tender negotiation exercise.

 Guidelines should also exist to help the buyer when there is a sole/single source, emergency acquisition etc type situation.
 The guidelines need to the flexible yet protect the institution, the buyer and comply with the law.